SPHTech-Platform/hashiconf-2023/README.md

 - We do not accept pull requests.
 - This code is **not production ready** and only meant to demonstrate our proof of concept.

+> Note: There is some remnants of Hashicup which we ran out of time getting working.
+Please disregard them.

 ## Pre-requisites

 - Hashicorp Cloud Platform (HCP) account